lilhumza/OneSchool/README.md

 Usage of the program is through the executable JAR File.
 Additionally cloning the repository into a local IDE and running is another possibility.

-Usrname and Password not needed, just press login
+Username and Password not needed, just press login